 Tips for going to the Cologne Christmas Market

-Before we get into the Cologne Christmas market locations, I have a few tips for visiting the Cologne Christmas Markets to keep in mind.
+Before we get to the best Cologne Christmas market locations, I have a few tips for visiting the Cologne Christmas Markets to keep in mind.

 - Collecting the mugs from the Christmas markets are not cheap as you’ll pay at least 4 euros (as a deposit for the Christmas mugs) in case you choose to keep your mug.
 Each market has its own mugs, however I only really loved one of them.